C.E. Corley House, a historic home in Lexington, South Carolina

 Property division can be a challenging part of the divorce process.
 South Carolina follows equitable distribution, meaning marital property is divided fairly, though not necessarily equally.

-At Kinard Law Group, our attorneys are experienced in handling complex property division cases.
+At The Kinard Law Group, our attorneys are experienced in handling complex property division cases.
 We work with clients in Lexington and surrounding areas, helping to protect their financial interests throughout the divorce process.

 Understanding Marital And Separate Property